Circular Economy

 Initiatives in Sales & Usage Certification System for Sustainable Products (Internal Standards)

-In 2023, the Sumitomo Rubber Group introduced a certification system for sustainable products based on internal standards as part of measures specified in its Long-Term Sustainability Policy “Driving Our Future Initiatives 2050.”
+In 2023, the Sumitomo Rubber Group introduced a certification system for sustainable products based on internal standards as part of measures specified in its Long-Term Sustainability Targets: “Driving Our Future Initiatives”

 We thus apply our own assessment standards to the selection and certification of sustainable products from among all offerings of our Tire, Sports, Industrial Products and other businesses.
 Assessment items are set for each product group and include the ratio of sustainable raw materials used, the type of energy consumed in manufacturing processes, and the product’s recyclability after use.
 Products that meet bare minimum requirements are designated as “Standard” certification, while products boasting outstanding features in terms of sustainability are designated as “Gold” certification.
 Our current aim is to ensure that all products are certified “Standard” by 2030 and, to this end, are striving to update their features.